-Aerospace firm Airbus has warned it could pull out of the UK with the loss of thousands of jobs in the event of a “no-deal” Brexit.
+Aerospace firm Airbus, which makes wings in Flintshire, has warned it could pull out of the UK with the loss of thousands of jobs if there's a "no-deal" Brexit.

-The firm, which employs 14,000 people at 25 sites across the country, said it would “reconsider its investments in the UK, and its long-term footprint in the country” if Britain crashed out of the single market and customs union without a transition agreement.
+The firm, which employs over five thousand at Broughton, says it would "reconsider its investments in the UK, and its long-term footprint in the country" if Britain crashed out of the single market and customs union without a transition agreement.

 If there was no extension it would "carefully monitor any new investments in the UK and refrain from extending the UK suppliers/partners base", it said.